cdebacco/tcec_sampling/README.md

 ```

 ## Remarks
+### Memoizing in case of heavy neighbourhood exploration
 The structure of the sampler has been designed to allow sampling of out-of-memory graphs.
 For this reason we need to
 pass the function `successors` (and eventually `predecessors`) as input.